bitwarden/help/_articles/two-step-login/setup-two-step-login-u2f.md

 ## Setup FIDO U2F

-Complete the following steps to enable Two-step Login via FIDO U2F:
+Complete the following steps to enable Two-step Login using FIDO U2F:

 {% callout warning %}
 **Losing access to your FIDO U2F device can permanently lock you out of your Vault,** unless you write down and keep your Two-step Login Recovery Code in a safe place.